johanwk/elot/README.md

 -   Select a directory that you want to work in.
 Open a new Org Mode file, for instance `myontology.org`.
--   Insert the ELOT template for a document header: Press the `F4` key.
+-   Insert the ELOT template for a document header.
+    You can do this in two ways:
+    -   Press the `F4` key.
 A menu is displayed at the bottom of the Emacs window.
         The letters in blue represent *key sequences* that will call up templates or execute commands.
+    -   Type the same sequence (including `<`) at the beginning of a line and press `TAB`.

 ![img](./documentation/images/elot-helpdesk1.png)

--   Press keys `odh` to call up the document header template.
+-   Use `odh` (&ldquo;ontology document header&rdquo;) to call up the document header template.
     Answer the prompts, and a header is produced, like the following.

         # -*- eval: (load-library "elot-defaults") -*-
         #+title: My new ontology